Hotels lost in History

 Hotel Bristol, Colombo - the “best cuisine in the East”, etc. ..
 All that is history now.

-Vienna Metropole, 1873 by architects K Schumann und L Tischler, famous before the war, infamous headquater of the GESTAPO during 1939–1945, destroyed by bombs in 1945.
+Metropole, 1873 by architects K Schumann und L Tischler, famous before the war, infamous headquater of the GESTAPO during 1939–1945, destroyed by bombs in 1945, never rebuilt.

 Nassau: Royal Victoria.
 The first luxury hotel in the Bahamas, built in 1861 and closed in 1971.
 The abandoned building sat vacant for years, gradually being stripped, until it burned down in the mid-1990's.
 A parking lot replaced it.
 The sprawling gardens of the hotel remain, however.
 Link to photographs here.